verus-lang/verus/source/docs/guide/src/ide_support.md

 # IDE Support for Verus

-Verus currently has IDE support for VS Code, and Emacs.
-Here, we describe the steps for using Verus with both these editors.
+Verus currently has IDE support for VS Code, Neovim, and Emacs.
+Here, we describe the steps for using Verus with all these editors.

-For VS Code, we require verus-analyzer, our Verus-specific fork of rust-analyzer.
+For VS Code and Neovim, we require verus-analyzer, our Verus-specific fork of rust-analyzer.
 For Emacs, we have stand-alone support for Verus.

 We describe the steps to get started with [VS Code](#quickstart-vs-code) and [Emacs](#quickstart-emacs) below.